+Pain relief

-- Pain relief.
-A posterior repair is not a particularly painful operation.
+A posterior repair is not a particularly painful operation, but sometimes you may require tablets or injections for pain relief.
 Some women describe the pain as similar to a period.
-It is often best to take the painkillers supplied to you on a regular basis aiming to take a painkiller before the pain becomes a problem. - Drip.
+It is often best to take the painkillers supplied to you on a regular basis aiming to take a painkiller before the pain becomes a problem.

+Drip

 You may have a drip after the operation; this is to keep you hydrated until you are drinking normally.
-The drip is usually removed within 24 hours. - Catheter.
+The drip is usually removed within 24 hours.

+Catheter

 You may have a tube (catheter) draining the bladder.
 The catheter may give you the sensation as though you need to pass urine but this is not the case.
-It is usually removed the morning after surgery or sometimes later the same day. - Pack.
+It is usually removed the morning after surgery or sometimes later the same day.

+Pack

 Some gynaecologists insert a length of gauze into the vagina at the end of the operation.
+It acts as pressure bandage and is usually removed the following day.

+Vaginal bleeding

+There may be slight vaginal bleeding like the end of a period after the operation.

+Eating and drinking

-It acts as pressure bandage and is usually removed the following day. - Vaginal bleeding.
-There may be slight vaginal bleeding like the end of a period after the operation. - Eating and drinking.
-You should be able to drink and eat within a few hours of returning to the ward. - Preventing deep vein thrombosis (DVT).
+You should be able to drink and eat within a few hours of returning to the ward.

+Preventing deep vein thrombosis (DVT)

 You will be encouraged to get out of bed soon after our operation and take short walks around the ward.
-This improves general wellbeing and reduces the risk of clots in the legs.
-You may be given a daily injection to keep your blood thin and reduce the risk of blood clots until you go home or longer in some cases.
+This improves general wellbeing and reduces the risk of a DVT.
+You may be given a daily injection to keep your blood thin and reduce the risk of DVT until you go home or longer in some cases.

+Going home

-• Going home.
-You are not usually in hospital for more than one or two days and may go home the same day.
+You are not usually in hospital for more than one or two days, but some patients will be well enough to home the same day.
 If you require a sick note or certificate please ask.